 viii) the right to withdraw consent.

-You may contact us to request that your personal information be removed from our system and object to Jumpshot’s use of information about you by using our opt-out tool here: https://www.jumpshot.com/data-panel-opt-out.
+You may contact us to request that your personal information be removed from our systems by using our opt-out tool here: https://www.jumpshot.com/data-panel-opt-out.

 c) Any other Requests concerning Your Personal Information.